wp-plugins/front-end-only-users/readme.txt

 * Allows personalization of your site with the [user-data] shortcode
 * Options page lets you control how long a user remains logged in

+For all of the plugin shortcodes, please see the FAQ page

 This plugin creates a cookie to store login information.

 Please head to the "Support" tab to report errors or make suggestions.